-- 1. 2.4 and 2.5 Liter lower units must measure at least 4 1/2 inches in diameter just forward of the propeller.
+- 1. 2.4 and 2.5 Liter lower units must measure at least 4 1⁄2 inches in diameter just forward of the propeller.
 XR6 gearcases are not allowed.
 Mercury 15 and 20-inch midsections and tuners are allowed.
 The water pick-ups must be on gearcase. - 2.
-Green direct-injection and 4-stroke lower units must remain as delivered from the manufacturer.
-Must run the original stock tuner with 20-inch factory mid-section. - 3.
+Green direct-injection and 4-strokes lower units must remain as delivered from the manufacturer.
+Green engines allowed midsections shall be one piece cast OEM or aftermarket 15 to 20 inch.
+No cut and welded mid sections.
+Shortened swivel brackets and drive shafts to accommodate non 20 inch mid's will be allowed, however, they must retain side support equal to or greater than stock. - 3.
 Prop shafts must be at least 1⁄2 below the lowest part of the last 3-feet of the running surface/center pod/pad, including wedges.
 Wedges on this area of the pad restricted to 4 inches wide and a depth of 3/16.
 The prop shaft must be parallel to that running surface at the time of measurement. - 4.
 Engine jacks must be disabled and through-bolted with a 3/8" Grade 8 or better self-locking bolt and must be marked by the inspector prior to racing.